 Write To The Organisation

-Possibly, 1 of the most accessible methods for deaf people as no face-to-face or telephone conversation needs to take place.
+It is possible, 1 of the most accessible methods for deaf people, as no face-to-face or telephone conversation needs to take place.
 If you need help putting your words on paper, enlist the help of an interpreter or fellow communication expert that can check that what you’ve written is what you want to say.

-As soon as possible after the issue/problem has occurred, get into contact with the seller or service provider.
+As soon as possible after the issue/problem has occurred, get in contact with the seller or service provider.
 The address of the organisation can be found on their website.

 Write your letter, clearly detailing your problem and what you want the solution to be.
-It is likely you will have to wait for a reply.
+You will likely have to wait for a reply.

-It is less likely for a letter to be ignored, in comparison to other methods.
+It is less likely for a letter to be ignored than other methods.
 Maintain a copy of each letter you send and receive.

 E-mail The Organisation